ics-jku/riscv-vp-plusplus/README.md

      * To enable the caches independent of command line switches define ```DBBCACHE_ENABLED``` + ```DBBCACHE_FORCED_ENABLED``` and ```LSCACHE_ENABLED``` + ```LSCACHE_FORCED_ENABLED``` in see ```vp/src/core/common/dbbcache.h``` and ```vp/src/core/common/lscache.h```, respectively
      * Some ISS optimisations based on DBBCache are active when the cache is disabled.
 However, significant performance improvements are only achieved when both caches are enabled!
  * Support for RV32E and RV64E
-   (Can be enabled with the "--use-E-base-isa" command line option on riscv-vp, microrv32-vp and all tiny* vp platforms)
+   (Can be enabled with the "--use-E-base-isa" command line option on riscv32-vp, riscv64-vp, microrv32-vp and all tiny* vp platforms)
  * Support for the *GD32VF103VBT6* microcontroller (*Nuclei N205*) including UI
    * More detailed information can be found [here](doc/GD32/README.md)
  * Support for *RISC-V "V" Vector Extension* (RVV) version 1.0